What is a DO?

 Doctors of Osteopathic Medicine are fully licensed physicians who practice in every area of medicine.
 There are more than 100,000 DOs in the United States, and they are trained to contemplate the person as a whole prior to assessing each person as a patient.

 At Rocky Vista Health Center, our DO candidates are graduates of some of the top medical schools in the country and are attending Rocky Vista University College of Osteopathic Medicine, completing their training and education to become Doctors of Osteopathic Medicine.
+Our DO candidates are also a part of our Residency teaching programs.

 DOs receive special training in the musculoskeletal system, our body’s interconnected system of nerves, muscles, and bones.
 By combining this knowledge with the latest advances in medical technology, they offer patients the most comprehensive care available in medicine today.